 Comparisons between the two strings MUST be performed as a Unicode code point to code point equality comparison.

 In several places, this specification uses space delimited lists of strings.
-In all such cases, only the ASCII space character (0x20) MAY be used for this purpose.
+In all such cases, a single ASCII space character (0x20) MUST be used for this purpose.

 14. Implementation Considerations